 Fools and conspiracy theorists will say that “only dictators can understand each other”.
 A less simplistic explanation would be that Turkey has a more balanced assessment of the conflict.
 As the Kyiv Independent writes: “Turkey firmly supports the territorial integrity of Ukraine, though it opposes the incitement of contradictions in the region through the ‘inconceivable policy’ against Russia.”
 While our diplomat is acting as judge and jury, Erdoğan is trying to solve a regional security problem and stop the loss of lives.
 This is the difference between an ideological and a pragmatic approach.
 For effective mediation, it is not the facts that need to be adapted to the conclusions, but the conclusions to the facts.

 Fourthly, our Ambassador expresses himself like someone who wants to punish Russia instead of looking for a solution to the problem.
 When you are a judge and a party to the conflict, it is impossible to play a mediating role.
 That is regrettable.
-When Switzerland used to refrain from playing the umpire, it was able to mediate between the USA, Iran and Cuba.
+When Switzerland used to refrain from partisanship, it was able to mediate between the USA, Iran and Cuba.
 It did not have to become communist or Islamic to do so.

 The fifth problem is that the Swiss Ambassador presents the situation as he would like it to be, not as it is.
 He paints a very rosy picture of Ukraine’s military capabilities, assuring us that it is looking to exploit its recent successes in Kharkov and Kherson to win further gains.